 This is often helpful for younger tenants or those who will find a low credit history to demonstrate credibility and live somewhere.
 This letter can differ from landlord reference letters, so this article will elucidate all the information included in these letters and how a landlord can write one.

-It is a brief letter that confirms tenancy to a third party.
+It is a brief letter that confirms tenancy with a third party.
 If they live in your rental unit, there is no problem confirming this, but being dishonest or lying in these types of documents can cause legal issues.

 Additional Templates